 Do you ever have those times when you cannot write but you have to?
 This is one of those.
-We were supposed to write a spoken word poetry.
+We were supposed to create a spoken word poetry.
 But since I’m just not comfortable performing anything in any medium, I have to resort to this.
 So here goes that spoken word poetry that you can only read.
 I’m not even sure if I got this right.

 Dreams and Funerals

 Sometimes I gaze at the patterns in the sky and ask,